d-ioannidis/bootstrap-cars/README.md

 A website designed for a university assignment.
 It includes information about electric vehicles in the foreseeable future, the visitor being able to search through a car database in order to find characteristics of a specific model they want.
 This happens through a query towards the database.
 The website also includes an authentication system, where the visitor is able to register themselves as a member.
 Overall, the authentication system includes:

-* A register form where the user is able to become a member.
+* A register form where the visitor is able to become a member.
 * A login form where the user can log-in after registering.
 * A forgot password form where the user can change his password in case he forgot his old one.
 * A delete account form if the user wants to delete his account.